gene-git/nginx_passwd/README.md

     Use this Password file

   - *-a, --algo* <algorithm>
-    Default is md5
+    Default is sha256
-    Can be:  md5, sha256, sha512 or apr1
+    Can be:  md5, sha256, sha512 (md5 and md5_apr1) are considered deprecated

   - *-p, --passwd* <password>
     Password as an option.
 Without this it will be read from stdin.